kristina-aino/image-interpreter/README.md

   - pose
   - segmentation
   - caption
-- this additional information is given to a controlnet architecture to generate a new set of images from these abstract descriptions
+  - more...
-- lastly a CLIP model evaluates the different generated images and their respective abstract structural inputs
+- this additional information is given to a set of controlnet's to generate a new image each from the abstract priors

 ### Deployment Functions
 - All models are provided on [Hugginface](https://huggingface.co/) and should be downloaded once at initialization in a dedicated permanent storage, most likely cloud